 They are also able to handle surges in inventory during busy periods if you want to keep your stock up.
 This means there are no cut-off dates to have your inventory reach their warehouse facilities.

-Lastly, experienced staff put your business first with exceptional customer service which leaves their competition behind.
-This makes them a great Amazon FBA alternative and even better fulfillment partner.
+Lastly, experienced staff put your business first with exceptional customer service, which leaves their competition behind.
+This makes them a great Amazon FBA alternative and an even better fulfillment partner.